top of page

 Education

 The literacy rate in Sindh is estimated to be at about 62%.
-In a village like Loonh Khan, this seems to be an optimistic overestimation.
+In a village like Loon Khan, this seems to be an optimistic overestimation.
 There is a small school offering a curriculum extending to a 2nd or 3rd grade level.
 This school has recently been closed and upon speaking with the local villagers, we discovered that most girls weren’t being sent.

 Building a school-after some deliberation, the board members of PAAS decided to build a small school that would provide basic literacy to boys and girls in the village.
 The villagers were made to understand that in return for having clean water access and new huts built for them, all PAAS wanted in return for their assurance that their daughters would also attend the school!